Permanent J-code J2249: Effective July 1, 2023

 Common Adverse Reactions Occurring at >2% in Any Treatment Group

-Data reflect exposure to Byfavo in 630 ASA I-IV patients pooled from the three placebo-controlled Phase 3 studies.1
+Data reflect exposure to Byfavo in 630 ASA-PS I-IV patients pooled from the three placebo-controlled Phase 3 studies.1

 Adverse Reactions